wuqianliang/Kidnapped-Vehicle-Project/README.md

 + gcc/g++ >= 5.4
 + [Udacity's simulator](https://github.com/udacity/self-driving-car-sim/releases)

-As described in [Udacity seed project](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project), when you developed in Ubuntu 16.04, you should run [install-ubuntu.sh](https://github.com/wuqianliang/Kidnapped-Vehicle-Project/blob/master/install-ubuntu.sh) script to install uWebsocket and other required packages.
+When you developed in Ubuntu 16.04, you should run [install-ubuntu.sh](https://github.com/wuqianliang/Kidnapped-Vehicle-Project/blob/master/install-ubuntu.sh) script to install uWebsocket and other required packages.

 ## Basic Build Instructions
 + Clone this repo and cd directory which include CMakeLists.txt